IS NATO REALLY NECESSARY?

 It must be said that, through all that expansion process, many inside the Russian Federation have seen it as a provocation and a possible threat, coming nearer and nearer as time went by.
 Last year, the Russian invasion of Ukraine, caused in a large part by that series of enlargements, had the effect of hardening the new defensive axis and fixing it in place, at least for the moment.

-It is possible that the northern wing of NATO got beefed up with the addition of two new members, Sweden and Finland, as a result of the war.
-But then, two NATO's members, Hungary and Turkey, seems to relay one another to delay the addition of those two Scandinavian coutries to NATO for as long as possible, in a way that may possibly have been planned beforehand in the case of Turkey and that may simply be opportunistic in the case of Hungary.
+It is possible that the northern wing of NATO got beefed up with the addition of two new members, Sweden and Finland, because of the war.
+But then, two NATO's members, Hungary and Turkey, seems to relay one another to delay the addition of those two Scandinavian countries to NATO for as long as possible, in a way that may possibly have been planned beforehand in the case of Turkey and that may simply be opportunistic in the case of Hungary.

 at this point, the countries that are part of NATO can be divided in three large categories: